 Erik has a mixed background, covering a variety of roles in both academia and industry.
-His professional passion is the further development of the field of enterprise engineering and enterprise architecture.
+His core research drive is the development of theories that work.
+In other words, Erik focuses on research that leads to results that have both theoretical rigour and practical relevance.
+His general research interest concerns the foundations and applications of domain modelling.
+Over the past 20 years, he has applied this research drive and general research interest towards the further development of the field of enterprise engineering, and enterprise modelling in particular.
 His long experience in teaching and coaching a wide variety of people enables him to involve and engage others in this development.
 He has co-authored several journal papers, conference publications and books.
-His main research interests include enterprise architecture, enterprise engineering, enterprise modelling, systems theory, business/IT alignment and conceptual modelling.

 From 1997 to 2001, Erik worked in industry.
 First as a consultant at Origin, Amsterdam, The Netherlands, and later as a research consultant and principal scientist at the Ordina Institute for Research and Innovation, Gouda, The Netherlands.